 5. Home Depot workers can customize their apron.

 Not all of the store's omnipresent vests are orange.
 Some workers, including military veterans, have customized their apparel to better reflect their personalities.
 The company also encourages employees to write their names in longhand—they ditched white name tags decades ago.

 Film productions shooting in Fayetteville, Ga.'s Pinewood Studios have perks beyond personal assistants: The property is also home to the country’s only private Home Depot.
 Open to cast and crew members only, the store primarily stocks lumber, screws, and other common set supplies.
 (The company was attracted to the idea that films spend about 30 percent of their multi-million dollar budgets on construction.)
-So far, so good: Marvel Studios set up shop there for 2015’s Ant-Man and is currently on location for 2016’s Captain America: Civil War.
+So far, so good: Marvel Studios has filmed a number of their big-budget films at Pinewood, including 2018's Avengers: Infinity War and 2019's Avengers: Endgame.

 The chain was among the stores swept up in a wave of gender-discrimination lawsuits in the 1990s alleging unfair promotion practices.
 According to the New York Times, Home Depot paid an $87.5 million settlement to workers on the West Coast who argued the store kept women at checkout stations and off of the floor, thus removing any potential for advancement.
 While the company didn't acknowledge any wrongdoing, it also agreed to reform internal policies on promoting women in their workforce.

 8. Home Depot might let you haggle on that chainsaw.